Past Projects

 -

-In partnership with UM’s Office of Health Research & Partnership, the Center is conducting a Needs Assessment and local evaluation of the Health Extension Network partners and associated communities In Flathead County; Lake County; Sanders County; and the Confederated Salish Kootenai Tribe.
-During this planning year, community-wide needs, barriers, challenges, and gaps in services of each community are being ascertained and analyzed in preparation for a new, multi-year HRSA grant application that will design and implement a new Health Extension Network in the state.
+In partnership with UM’s Office of Health Research & Partnership, the Center conducted a needs assessment and local evaluation of the Health Extension Network partners and associated communities in Flathead County; Lake County; Sanders County; and the Confederated Salish Kootenai Tribe.
+During the planning year, community-wide needs, barriers, challenges, and gaps in services of each community were ascertained and analyzed in preparation for a new, multi-year HRSA grant application that will design and implement a new Health Extension Network in the state.

 Funder: HRSA